apache/nuttx/configs/mcu123-lpc214x/README.txt

   class driver at system/usbmsc.
 See examples/README.txt for more information.

-  NOTES:

-  1. This configuration uses the mconf-based configuration tool.
-To change this configuration using that tool, you should:

-     a.
-Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/

-     b.
-Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-  2. Default toolchain:  Buildroot
-     Output format:  ELF and binary

-  3. If you have problems with this configuration, perhaps it is a consequence of the last USB driver checking (r4359)
+  NOTE: If you have problems with this configuration, perhaps it is a consequence of the last USB driver checking (r4359)